Overcoming: With Truth, Humour, Wisdom

 A quote I saw somewhere: “Real fatherhood isn’t anything like a greeting card.
 We all screw up.
 Here’s to all the dads out there who show up and try again.”

 Another quote I saw somewhere: “Mothers don’t play both roles; they play the role of the mother.
 I had a single mother and she’s the most amazing woman on the planet.
-Single moms may do more than other moms, but it’s still part of being a mom.”
+Single moms might do more than other moms, but it’s still part of being a mom.”

 Awesome story.
 In a world with vast numbers of differently-abled people, be kind.
-Rach out to find solutions.
+Reach out to find solutions.
 Show love.
 It may be difficult to enter the autistic world, but the triggers for melt downs are real and not always the same.
 This makes it especially difficult for the individual to enjoy any sense of normalcy.
-What an extra-ordinary man. https://www.inspiremore.com/autism-panic-at-airline/
+What an extra-ordinary man.

 I wonder how many of his public school classmates wouldn’t refuse to read, but would rather be unable to read.
-But more seriously: Non sibi sed patriae! https://www.washingtonpost.com/news/morning-mix/wp/2017/06/15/graduating-senior-refused-to-read-speech-written-by-administrators-so-they-withheld-his-diploma/
+But more seriously: Non sibi sed patriae!

-“It is better to be godly and have little than to be evil and rich.” – Psalm 37:16 NLT
+“It’s better to be godly and have little than to be evil and rich.” – Psalm 37:16 NLT

-Random Snippets Before Wrapping Up:
+Random Snippets Before Wrapping Up

 Keep preaching, in season and out of season.
 For God’s Word never returns void.